MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 #### Task 4 – Order a phone number for your user

-In this task you will order a phone number to a user with an assigned Calling Plan license.
+In this task, you will order a phone number for a user with an assigned Calling Plan license.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.